zaritskylab/FANMODPlus/README.md

     make

----> The binary should be created under the build folder (LocalFANMOD) Please note that the minmum required version of glibc is 2.27.
+---> The binary should be created under the build folder (LocalFANMOD) Please note that the minimum required version of glibc is 2.27.
-The glibc version could checked with "ldd --version" command.
+The glibc version could be checked with "ldd --version" command.

 # Windows